dwyl/WebRTC-SFU-demo/README.md

 We are **not** using the "standard" peer-to-peer WebRTC connection but we are connecting to an SFU server written in Elixir.

 We transform the feed directly in the browser.
 It is mandatory to start with the "hello world" of computer vision, namely face detection.
 We use the library [`face-api`](https://www.npmjs.com/package/@vladmandic/face-api?activeTab=readme).
+You will notice that the results are not so good.

 The transformed stream will be sent to the SFU server.